Chat with us

 5. React Native

 React Native is a JavaScript library that is based on the React library.
 It enables fintech teams to build and deliver high-performance native mobile applications.
-For building user interfaces, it ensures a smooth and truly native look by providing sets of agnostic native components such as View, Image, and Text.
+For building user interfaces, it ensures a smooth and truly native look by providing a set of agnostic native components such as View, Image, and Text.
 These native components can be directly mapped to the UI building blocks of React Native.

 It uses Java APIs on Android components to render native UI components and Swift on iOS for rendering the same.
-This allows fintech companies to build cross-platform friendly apps that are cost-effective and have a seamless user experience.
+This allows fintech companies to build cross-platform-friendly apps that are cost-effective and have a seamless user experience.

 Ideal Scenarios to Use React Native: